Most people drop 2018 pennies into a change jar without a second thought. But a handful of these coins hide values that would genuinely surprise you.

 Also Read: Lincoln Wheat Penny Value (1909-1958)

-The coin was designed by artist Lyndall Bass and sculpted by U.S. Mint sculptor-engraver Joseph Menna.
-This design carries deep historical significance, symbolizing Lincoln’s preservation of the United States as a single and united country during the Civil War era.
+The Union Shield reverse was designed by artist Lyndall Bass and sculpted by U.S. Mint sculptor-engraver Joseph Menna.
+The shield symbolizes Lincoln’s determination to preserve the United States as one unified nation through the Civil War.

 2018 No Mint Mark Shield Penny (RD)